campusdomar/PuMuKIT1/doc/UserGuide.md

 ### <a name="timed">2.4.15.
 Timed publishing module.</a>

-It is a module which displayed the publications timer.
+It is a module which displays the publications timer.

 ### <a name="pmod">2.4.16.
 People module</a>

-It is a module to administrate data of people linked to a multimedia object, whether they present a lecture, they are short-film actors or they have a much more tecnichal role as producers, directors… People are linked to the multimedia object through the roles that are administrated in their corresponding module.
+It is a module to administrate data of people linked to a multimedia object, whether they present a lecture, they are short-film actors or they have a much more tecnichal role as producers, directors, etc. People are linked to the multimedia object through the roles that are administrated in their corresponding module.

 ![](images/image37.jpg)

 This module allows the creation, edition and elimination of information related to people.
 It also should be noted that the information storage in the database is not linked to the person but to the position.
-This is to say that a person with two different positions have two different entries, one per position.
-This is because we want to solve the problem of temporary positions as Chancellor of the University.
-This person has two entries: one for Chancellor and another for teacher.
+This is to say that a person with two different positions has two different entries, one per position.
+This is because we want to solve problems with temporary positions such as Chancellor of the University.
+This person would have two entries: one for Chancellor and another for teacher.

 ### <a name="adminu">2.4.17.
 Admin users module</a>